Sculpture in the Indian subcontinent: Dynasties of South India

 The "imperial" Chola dynasty begins about 850, controlling much of the south, with a slow decline from about 1150.
 Large numbers of temples were constructed, which mostly suffered far less from Muslim destruction than those further north.
 These were heavily decorated with stone relief sculpture, both large narrative panels and single figures, mostly in niches on the outside.
 The Pallava style was broadly continued.

 Chola bronzes, the largest mostly about half life-size, are some of the most iconic and famous sculptures of India, using a similar elegant but powerful style to the stone pieces.
 They were created using the lost wax technique.
 The sculptures were of Shiva in various avatars with his consort Parvati, and Vishnu with his consort Lakshmi, among other deities.
 Even large bronzes had the advantage that they were light enough to be used in processions for festivals.

 The most iconic among these is the bronze figure of Shiva as Nataraja, the lord of dance.
 In his upper right hand he holds the damaru, the drum of creation.
 In his upper left hand he holds the agni, the flame of destruction.
 His lower right hand is lifted in the gesture of the abhaya mudra.
 His right foot stands upon the demon Apasmara, the embodiment of ignorance.

 The Vijayanagara Empire was the last major Hindu empire, constructing very large temples at Hampi, the capital, of which much remains in generally good condition, despite the Mughal army spending a year destroying the city after its fall.
-Temples are often highly decorated, in a style that further elaborates the late Chola style, and was influential for later South Indian temples.
+Temples are often highly decorated, in a style that further elaborates the late Chola style, and were influential for later South Indian temples.
 Rows of horses rearing out from columns became a favourite and spectacular device.
-By the end of the period hugely expanded multi-storey gopurams had become the most prominent feature of templeas, as they have remained in the major temples of the south.
+By the end of the period, hugely expanded multi-storey gopurams had become the most prominent feature of temples, as they have remained in the major temples of the south.
 The large numbers of figures on these were now mostly made from brightly painted stucco.